nus-cs2103-AY2021S2/tp/docs/team/nanxi-huang.md

 * **New Feature**: Added the ability to delete a reader from the SmartLib's registered reader base.
     * What it does: Allows the user to delete a reader and all his/her stored information from the SmartLib's registered reader base, by the reader's index on SmartLib's displayed reader list.
     * Justification: This feature is essential for the product because a user can then delete a reader if he/she no longer wish to have any services from the user.
-    In addition, if the user make any mistake during addreader, he/she can rectify by deleting and then adding the correct information again.
+    In addition, if the user make any mistake during `addreader`, he/she can rectify by deleting and then adding the correct information again.
     * Highlights: This enhancement has also taken care of the situation when a reader is deleted before he/she returns the borrowed books.
     Hence, the user can only delete readers who have no unreturned books.
     * Credits: _AB3's prior implementation of `delete` guided the implementation of the `deletereader` command._